 There is no guaranteed way to prevent ulcers in the mouth, but there are some things you can do to reduce the chances of them developing.

 Good oral hygiene is, of course, essential.
 Use a soft toothbrush and take care when you brush to avoid damaging your gums.
 Floss daily and visit your dentist regularly.

 You may also find that certain foods and drinks irritate your mouth and cause sores to develop.
 These are different for each person but commonly include salty foods, spicy foods, hot drinks, and acidic foods and drinks.
 It can be hard to identify a single culprit but if you do, you should limit your consumption of that item.

 If you’re concerned about developing sores because of braces, consider the different options available.
 There are many different types of orthodontic appliances now on the market, and not all have protruding metal brackets.

 The following short video offers helpful advice about mouth sore prevention:

 Mouth ulcers are very often benign but can be quite painful.
 Although they should disappear by themselves, you may want to treat them to speed up the healing process and reduce any discomfort.

 The causes are difficult to identify, so it’s better to focus on treating the current problem.
 You can then take steps to minimize the chances of them redeveloping.
-There are lots of home remedies which will help relieve pain and fight infection.
+There are lots of home remedies that will help relieve pain and fight infection.

 If a canker sore is very painful or completely painless, you should seek medical attention.
-Also, consult a doctor if you keep getting ulcers or they take more than two weeks to heal.
+Also, consult a doctor if you keep getting ulcers, or they take more than two weeks to heal.
 They can be a sign of more concerning health issues, so it’s best to get checked out if in doubt.